Optimization of finite-size errors in finite-temperature calculations of unordered phases: General considerations

 is an infinite temperature expectation value.
 At infinite temperature all unconnected parts of the system, however close to each other, are uncorrelated.
 Therefore, the expansion in Eq.~\eqref{eq:9} reduces to a sum over only the connected graphs that can be embedded in the finite system \cite{domb60a,sykes66,huang87}.
 In the CE, the particle number constraint, i.e., that the total particle number is fixed, implicitly correlates unconnected pieces of a graph, and therefore this simplification does not occur.

-For a system that has no ordered phase or, equivalently, where order appears only at $T=0$, the above expansion must converge beyond a certain order (because the correlation length is finite).
-Since this must occur for any temperature $\beta < \infty$, the convergence must come from the coefficients of the $\beta$-expansion, i.e., from the traces in Eq.~\eqref{eq:9}.
-In other words, for the expansion $(\ln Z)/N = a_{0}+a_{1}\beta + a_{2}\beta^{2}+\cdots$, the coefficient $a_{n}$ must fall faster than $e^{-n}$ for the series to converge for any $\beta$.
+For a system that has no ordered phase or, equivalently, where order appears only at $T=0$, and provided there are no singularities in the complex plane \cite{francesco}, the above expansion must converge beyond a certain order.
+If convergence occurs for any temperature $\beta < \infty$, then it must come from the coefficients of the $\beta$-expansion, i.e., from the traces in Eq.~\eqref{eq:9}.
+In other words, for the expansion $(\ln Z)/N = a_{0}+a_{1}\beta + a_{2}\beta^{2}+\cdots$, the coefficient $a_{n}$ must fall faster than any exponential for the series to converge for any $\beta$.
 The convergence cannot come from cancellation of terms of opposite sign, since any such cancellation can work only at some fine-tuned value of $\beta$.

-For a system that has a phase transition between an unordered high temperature phase and an ordered low temperature phase at a finite critical temperature $\beta_{c}$, the coefficients do not exhibit this behavior -- in the critical phase the correlation length is infinite and all orders of this expansion are relevant.
+For a system that has a phase transition between an unordered high temperature phase and an ordered low temperature phase, or a singularity in the complex plane, preventing convergence beyond an inverse temperature $\beta_{c}$, the coefficients do not exhibit this behavior -- in the critical phase the correlation length is infinite and all orders of this expansion are relevant.
 The convergence of the series for $\beta<\beta_{c}$ instead comes from the fact that $\beta/\beta_{c} < 1$.
 We verify these arguments in the 1D and 2D Ising models.

-From here on, we assume that we are in a phase where the $\beta$-expansion converges.
+From here on, we assume that we are in a regime where the $\beta$-expansion converges.
 We will now show that with PBC (when the system is translationally invariant), all orders of the expansion Eq.~\eqref{eq:9} up to the system size (to be properly defined below) are identical to those in the thermodynamic limit.
 We will further show that this is not the case with open boundary conditions.